-In 2011, the Company acquired by staking a 100% interest in this 2.5 sq. km precious metals project in northern Peru which is located approximately 10 km south of the Soledad project.
-In 2016 the Company acquired a further 6 sq. km by sealed bid auction conducted by the Peruvian Ministry of Energy and Mines increasing the project area to 8.5 sq. km.
-Quriurqu's high to intermediate sulphidation epithermal system is hosted in Tertiary volcanics.
+The Quriurqi property is located in the Department of Ancash, northern Peru approximately 10 km south of the Soledad project.
+In 2011, the Company acquired by staking a 100% interest in this 2.5 sq. km precious metals project.
+In 2016 the Company acquired a further 6 sq. km by sealed bid auction conducted by the Peruvian Ministry of Energy and Mines increasing the project area to 8.5 sq. km Quriurqu's high to intermediate sulphidation epithermal system is hosted in Tertiary volcanics.
 Condor believes the property, which has never been drill tested, has potential to host a disseminated bulk tonnage gold-silver deposit at depth.
 No work was conducted at Quriurqu during the current quarter.
 The Company is seeking a joint venture partner to continue to explore and advance the project.